Khumulwng: Churches

 St.Thomas Believers Eastern Church:- Believers Eastern Church Tripura was established by Rev.Anil Kumar Debbarma, who is now known as Bishop Anil Mor Philemon, the first Ordained Bishop of BEC among the tripuri community, in the month of February 1996 (his wife Suchitra Debbarma was also present throughout the journey of BEC Tripura).
 It started as Gospel for Asia (GFA) Bible training center with only 30 students.
-Gospel for Asia Bible training center (now known BEC minor seminary) is the first Bible collage in Tripura.
+Gospel for Asia Bible training center (now known BEC minor seminary) is the first Bible college in Tripura.
 At present, the BEC church campus in Khumulwng stays as the headquarter for the four mission dioceses under Believers Eastern Church Tripura.
 This church and the seminary was established while Khumulwng was still a forest area with very less people living there.
 Being the first Bible college of Tripura, it was not easy for the pioneers to not face any troublesome days.